isabella232/benchmark-docs/benchmarks/aurora-sysbench-201511.rst

 * **Testing sizes**.
 For benchmarks, we vary the maximum amount of rows used by sysbench: 1mln, 2.5mln, 5mln, 10mln, 25mln, 50mln.

 In the chart, the results are marked in thousands of rows: 1000, 2500, 5000, 10000, 25000, 50000.
-In other words, "1000" corresponds to 1mln of rows.
+In other words, "1000" corresponds to 1mln rows.

 Estimated datasizes: